Orbus explain the limitations of EA frameworks and help you think about how to architect a more flexible future for enterprise architecture

 iServer365 takes the very best of EA frameworks and combines it with Orbus Software's years of experience delivering EA projects to enable every client to leverage their enterprise architecture for the most value.

-flexible tools.
-EA software can free you from endless planning, but only
+Fundamentally, a flexible way of working requires flexible tools.
+EA software can free you from endless planning, but only if you approach it with the right mentality.

 For experienced architects, it can help to find the common factors between EA frameworks.
 This can then form a foundation from which to create your own framework or choose the most appropriate existing framework for your organization.